oracle/weblogic-kubernetes-operator/documentation/staging/content/quickstart/cleanup.md

     $ kubectl delete domain sample-domain1 -n sample-domain1-ns
     ```

-1. Confirm that the WebLogic Server instance Pods and Domain are gone:
+1. Use `kubectl` to confirm that the WebLogic Server instance Pods and Domain are gone:

     ```shell
     $ kubectl get pods -n sample-domain1-ns